Adam-D-Lewis/auto-issue-labeler-test/plan.md

 # Auto Issue Labeler: End-to-End Plan

-This plan describes the steps to implement an automated issue labeling system that starts with a GitHub Action calling an LLM (Anthropic) and evolves toward a fine-tuned model hosted behind a stable inference API.
+This plan describes the steps to implement an automated issue labeling system that starts with a GitHub Action calling an LLM (OpenAI) and evolves toward a fine-tuned model hosted behind a stable inference API.

 References (for current repo):
 - Existing workflow: [`.github/workflows/issue-labeler.yml`](.github/workflows/issue-labeler.yml)